-where clearly $\|{ \boldsymbol{\theta}_1} \|= 1$ due to normalization.
-We call this singular value decomposition approach the {\bfi orthogonal method}, as it explicitly removes dependence on the ill-conditioning that is now embedded in the singular values matrix $\Sigma$.\footnote{An alternative option is, of course, to use a standard linear projection argument i.e. least-squares to compute $\boldsymbol{\theta}_j$.
+We call this singular value decomposition approach the {\bfi orthogonal method}, as it explicitly removes dependence on the ill-conditioning that is now incorporated in the singular values matrices $\Sigma_j$.\footnote{An alternative option is, of course, to use a standard linear projection argument i.e. least-squares to compute $\boldsymbol{\theta}_j$.
 Due to the Krylov structure, however, this method is very ill-conditioned.}

 The results of our simulations with LESN models of size $N = 100$ are shown in Figure~\ref{fig:subs_krylov}, which also include a rank estimation of $K_N$.
 As one can notice, even with a logarithmic ordinate axis, the decay for most random sampling distributions is faster than exponential when compared to the powers of the leading eigenvalue.
-Only when using a random orthogonal matrix the decay of $\|{ \boldsymbol{\theta}_j} \|$ is close to $\rho(A)^j$, as shown in panel (d).
+Only when using a random orthogonal matrix the decay of $\|{ \boldsymbol{\theta}_j} \|$ is close to $\rho(A)^{j-1}$, as shown in panel (d).

 Additionally, we make an important empirical observation: the value of $\|{ \boldsymbol{\theta}_j} \|$ as a function of $j$ is well approximated by the ordered cumulative product of the absolute values of eigenvalues of $A$.
 Our empirical finding can be seen in panels of Figure~\ref{fig:subs_krylov} by considering the dashed black line, which plots such cumulative eigenvalue product.
 This observation, combined with knowledge of the spectral properties of random matrices, allows getting a more precise understanding of the ill-conditioning of the reservoir autocovariance matrix, as we argue now.